sybrew/the-seo-framework/readme.txt

 		* Plugin conflict notices are now shown in red.
 		* Home page setting notifications are now always showing when applicable.
 		* This plugin now detects Elementor as a conflicting plugin for content.
 This means that when Elementor builds a page, no automated description can be generated from the content.
-		* The in-post counters are no longer affected by your input when a preceding value is set in the Home Page SEO Settings.
+		* The post-edit counters are no longer affected by your input when a preceding value is set in the Home Page SEO Settings.
 		* The administrative title placeholders now better resemble the real front-end output when using HTML tokens or duplicated spaces.
 		* On Firefox, list table overflow is now less prone to happen.
 We've removed compatibility fixes, and introduced a flexible system via CSS.
 			* The overflowing is caused by a bug in Internet Explorer 6, which Firefox happily integrated, affecting roughly 30% of their users.